Euro-BioImaging/EuBI-Bridge/docs/gui.md

 multiple files), editable batch tables, custom configuration files and editing output metadata are all supported by the interface but not yet demonstrated in the videos; demos for those will be provided soon.
-In the meantime the [CLI reference](cli_reference/index.md) describes every parameter the interface exposes, and each control carries a tooltip explaining what it does.
+In the meantime the [CLI reference](cli_reference/index.md) describes the API, and every control in the interface carries a tooltip.

 !!! tip "Linux users"